bloxstreet/support/guides/training-guide.md

 Make sure to state the line above until the start time.
 Do not spam it.
 The Host and Co-Host should stand on their designated line.
 LRs are expected to enter the building and stand on the red lines.

-Between claiming the session (:45) and the commencement of it (:00), the Host or Co-Host must approach each trainer and ask if they have the correct/updated version of the training guide (Trivia Test, removal of the explanations, and any recent updates).
+Between claiming the session (:45) and the commencement of it (:00), the Host or Co-Host must approach each trainer and ask if they have the correct/updated version of the training guide.

 **Host:** *We will commence in approximately three minutes.
 All LRs should refrain from dancing and talking.*